ethan890914/RA-ProAgent/README.md

 You should find your openai key and a workflow you just created.

-###

 ## Code Running

-The running depends on a `config`， which is in `ProAgent/config.py`, you can set the running environment:
+The running depends on the configuration set in `ProAgent/config.py`, you can change the running mode:

-- development: This is the mode to construct a new workflow
+- **development**: This is the mode to construct a new workflow
 - refine: load from an existing workflow, and then refine the workflow with some new request
-- production: load from an existing workflow, you can use this mode to re-produce an existing run of `ProAgent`
+- **production**: load from an existing workflow, you can use this mode to re-produce an existing run of `ProAgent`
-- Production_quick: load from an existing workflow without calling agent and parsing agent's choice, you can use this mode to reproduce all workflows in the folder `./apa_case_storage/`
+- **Production_quick**: load from an existing workflow without calling agent and parsing agent's choice, you can use this mode to reproduce all workflows in the folder `./apa_case_storage/`
-- Refine_oneshot: Build a workflow for the new query based on a existing workflow, you can choose any base workflows (those without ancestor.json) in the folder `./apa_case_storage/`
+- **Refine_oneshot**: Build a workflow for the new query based on a existing workflow, you can choose any base workflows (those without ancestor.json) in the folder `./apa_case_storage/`
-- RARefine: Build a workflow based on the most similar retrieved query and workflow.
+- **RARefine**: Build a workflow based on the most similar retrieved query and workflow.

-we have provide complete-built workflows in `./apa_case_storage`, you can use `Production_quick` mode to load and run directly.
+we have provided complete-built workflows in `./apa_case_storage`, you can use `Production_quick` mode to load and run directly.

 > To reproduce complete-built workflows, please first refer to `./setup_resources_n8n.md`, and setup n8n credentials, and resources used in the complete-built worflows.